Let us take a look at some of the worst advice I have ever heard about social media marketing.

 Don’t bother with Social media it is a waste of time

-This often comes from business owners who’ve tasted the waters of social media in the past (without any real strategy) hoping to become overnight social media success stories.
-After spewing out a tonne of posts and tweets and spamming everyone they know (or don’t know) with their sales pitch and nothing happens they eventually become disillusioned and conclude that social media is a waste of time.
+It often comes from business owners who’ve tasted the waters of social media in the past (without any real strategy) hoping to become overnight social media success stories.
+After spewing out a tonne of posts and tweets and spamming everyone they know (or don’t know) with their sales pitch and nothing happens.
+They eventually become disillusioned and conclude that social media is a waste of time.

 Not all businesses need social media

-But, the truth is that these days all businesses need social media.
+But, the truth is that these days, all businesses need social media.
 But the strategy for each business is different.
 Social media marketing is not a one size fits all affair.
-Each business needs to develop its own unique strategy based on its individual business goals.
+Each company needs to develop its unique plan based on its individual business goals.

-As mentioned already effective social media marketing needs a strategy.
+As mentioned already, effective social media marketing requires a plan.
 The social media marketing strategy for one business will be different from another based on factors such as the industry, target market, positioning of the brand, and so on.

 Gone are the days when businesses had power.
-These days as a result of the internet and social media, power has shifted from the organisations to their customers.
-So for any social media marketing strategy to be successful it must focus on the customers.
+As a result of the internet and social media, power has shifted from organisations to their customers.
+So for any social media marketing strategy to be successful, it must focus on the customers.

 Be active on all existing social media platforms

-For the sake of branding purposes, it is advisable for brands to claim their brand names on as many social media platforms as possible.
+For the sake of branding purposes, brands should claim their brand names on as many social media platforms as possible.
 If they have the time and resources to be active on all existing social media platforms and can provide valuable content to their online communities, that’s great.

-But for many small businesses it is often not practical due to their limited resources.
-So that is why they need a strategy that would help them highlight the relevant social media platforms which they should focus their time and resources on and the ones that would yield the highest return on investments.
+But for many small businesses, it is often not practical due to their limited resources.
+So that is why they need a strategy that would help them highlight the relevant social media platforms which they should focus their time and resources.
+The platforms that will yield the highest return on investments.

 Just promote your brand only all day long

-This is totally wrong!
+It is wrong!
 Social media is about building communities of individuals who share common values and belief.
-So real social media marketing is not about promoting your brand only all day long rather it is about your brand engaging with members of the online communities to which the brand belongs.
+So real social media marketing is not about promoting your brand only all day long.
+Instead, it is about your brand engaging with members of the online communities to which the brand belongs.